Treason Act 1547

-The Treason Act 1547 (1 Ed.
-6 c.12) was an Act of the Parliament of England.
+The Treason Act 1547 (1 Edw.
+6. c.
+12) was an act of the Parliament of England.
 It is mainly notable for being the first instance of the rule that two witnesses are needed to prove a charge of treason, a rule which still exists today in the United States Constitution.

 Provisions

 Abolition of new offences

 During the reign of Henry VIII (r.
 1509–1547), the statute books had proliferated with legislation creating numerous new forms of high treason.
-In the first year of the reign of his successor, Edward VI, Parliament passed this Act, which abolished all kinds of treason except:
+In the first year of the reign of his successor, Edward VI, Parliament passed this act, which abolished all kinds of treason except: